telliott99/MySwift/part4/modules.rst

 I got curious about importing modules in Swift.

 I can do it easily in Xcode.
 Make a new project for a command line tool (or whatever).

 Do File > New > File and get a new Swift file in the project named whatever you like.
+(Alternatively, drag an existing file into the project).

-In that file put this code:
+The file should have this code:

 .. sourcecode:: bash